maksimbaz/cnn_vti_inversion/README.md

 Determination of the elastic parameters of a VTI medium from sonic logging data using deep learning

 ```
-Dataset400
+dataset10
 ```
-The folder contains 400 shot gather.
-This data can not be used for a proper neural network training but can be used for the testing. dataset_log_file_TD.txt - text file that contains parameters of the medium related to the shot gathers
+The folder contains 10 shot gather.
+This data can not be used for a proper neural network training but can be used for the testing. dataset_log_file_TD.txt - text file that contains parameters of the medium related to the shot gathers: number rho vp vs eps gamma delta

 ```
 main_train.ipynb